 We will handle and share information with sensitivity and care and adhere to the guidelines set out in the Data Protection Act 1998, unless it would put a child or young person at risk.

 Keeping our disability register up to date

-You are welcome to contact us at anytime to update and amend your child’s information.
+We ask that you contact us at any time to update and amend your child’s information.

 How to register